pmdp/ownline/README.md

 ## Automatic session update

-With automatic sessions the user have constant access to desired services without worring to create a session each time, this is useful for services that need constant access like notifications or automatic uploads.
+With automatic sessions the user have constant access to desired services without worring about creating a session each time, this is useful for services that need constant access like notifications or automatic uploads.

 Automatic session update is implemented in two different ways, which may or may not work at the same time:

-* **SPA**: Single Packet Autentication. (*Recommended*) ownline-core runs a UDP server that waits for encrypted and signed messages from trusted IPs, validates this message and forwards it to ownline-web to trigger an automatic session update for a user.
+* **SPA**: Single Packet Autentication. (*Recommended*) ownline-core runs a UDP server that waits for encrypted and signed messages from trusted IPs, validates this message and forwards it to ownline-web in order to trigger an automatic session update for a user.
-  * Disadvantages: needs an open UDP port on the router.
+  * Disadvantages: needs an always open UDP port on the router.
   * Advantages:
     * No external server is required
     * Trusted public IP is obtained from the IP header itself and not from the message.
 * **MQTT**: ownline-web listens on an MQTT channel to receive public IP updates from a user.
   * Disadvantages:
     * It needs a public MQTT server
     * Trusted public IP must be obtained at the client using third party services like [ipify](https://www.ipify.org).
-Sometimes it may not match the real public IP that user have to reach home router, therefore the access is denied.
+Sometimes it may not match the real public IP that user have to reach home router, therefore the access is denied by the firewall.
   * Advantages: no need to open an UDP port on the router.

 ## Requirements: